B.A., Valparaiso University

 What does MPA mean to you?
 Why have you made it such a key part of your life, as an alum and a teacher here since 1990?

 MPA is a true community.
 My life and perspective has been enriched by the many fellow teachers who have been my friends and mentors over the years.
 The buildings are full of amazing young people and they are often accompanied by their parents—people who, over the course of my career, have also become friends and mentors and sharers of wisdom.
 MPA offers a great education to its students and it is an education that goes beyond books.
 We truly are in the business of teaching young people who will change our world.

 What about MPA has changed, and what has stayed the same, since the 1980s?

-The classrooms are brighter, the desks are newer, the bookstore is now the tech center, and the student lounge has moved, but for the most part, MPA has the same feel.
+The classrooms are brighter, the desks are newer, the student lounge has moved, and the bookstore has been replaced by a makerspace, but for the most part, MPA has the same feel.
 MPA has always been a place where education was the primary focus, but that education was never presented in a way that sacrificed community or character.
 Students and teachers together have always had a voice and have played a strong role in shaping the culture of the school.
 I think that combination is the heart of the school and what sets it apart from others with a similar quality of education, and that has stayed the same.

 You were the first of four Concannon sisters to graduate from MPA.